 OSF HealthCare Children’s Hospital of Illinois has a new fleet of souped-up Radio Flyer wagons, thanks to the ingenuity of a Eureka family, and the generosity of the Radio Flyer company.

 First time parents Logan and Kara Ruder of Eureka welcomed twins into the world in 2014.
 The twins – Beau and Brooklyn – were born at 28 weeks.

-Beau spent seven months at Children’s Hospital.
+Beau spent seven months at OSF Children’s Hospital.
 He underwent two heart-related surgeries, including an open-heart surgery.

 “Beau was among the sickest children that Children’s Hospital had at the time,” Kara said.
-“He would be OK one day, and then the doctors would need to resuscitate him the next.”
+“He would be okay one day, and then the doctors would need to resuscitate him the next.”

-In February 2015, Beau was finally ready to join his sister at home.
-But he still needed around-the-clock oxygen support.
-He also required follow-up care from seven different doctors, which meant appointments almost daily, lugging a lot of equipment along for the ride, including an oxygen tank, a backup tank, suction machine, feeding pump and a diaper bag.
+In February 2015, Beau was finally ready to join his sister at home, but he still needed around-the-clock oxygen support.
+He also required follow-up care from seven different doctors, which meant appointments almost daily.
+This left the Ruders lugging a lot of equipment along for the ride, including an oxygen tank, a backup tank, suction machine, feeding pump and a diaper bag.

 “We had his car seat in the front and all of his equipment stuff in the back, and just piled it in, because it was all we could do," recalled Logan.
 "And it never failed, everything that you needed was always at the bottom of the stroller.
 So especially as he got bigger, and it didn’t fit in his car seat anymore, we had to find something different."

 When the twins received a Radio Flyer wagon for their birthday, Logan had an idea.

 “I just got thinking there’s got to be a way I can mount this somewhere else.
 Then we can hang everything off of that and give him room in the wagon where we can fit both the kids, and so that’s kind of what started the idea,” said Logan.